MicrosoftDocs/well-architected/well-architected/sap/reliability.md

 # SAP workload reliability

 A reliable SAP workload is both resilient and available.
 Resiliency is the ability to recover from failures and continue to function.
-A highly available architecture can reduce SAP application downtime during these events critical maintenance and improves recovery from failures such as VM crashes, backend updates, major downtime, or ransomware incidents.
+Availability is uptime.
+High availability reduces SAP application downtime during critical maintenance and improves recovery from failures such as VM crashes, backend updates, major downtime, or ransomware incidents.
 Failures happen on-premises and in the cloud, so it’s important to design your SAP workload for resiliency and availability.
 Below we’ve outlined key reliability recommendations.

 ## Conduct a reliability assessment